Information about COVID-19

 • Adhering to new mass gathering restrictions put in place for outdoor activities

-• Only sharing common equipment with members of the same family or cohort
+• Only sharing common equipment with members of the same household

 • Carefully washing and sanitizing your hands before (and after) using all common areas